HZ-HBO-ICT/articles/README.md

 ## Database connectivity
 In this project [Prisma](https://www.prisma.io/docs/orm/overview/introduction/what-is-prisma) is used for Object Relation Mapping.
 It comes with all kind of utilities as models, seeds and migrations.

-New install
+## New install
+Especially if you want to add a different database; use these steps.
+You can find the files in the prisma folder
-1. Update the scheme
+1. Update the `schema.prisma` file
+   1. If you change the schema please regenarate the prisma client via `prisma generate`
 2. Create new db file (filename should corresponds to the actual name of the content)
-3. update types
+3. update `types.ts`
-4. update the migration file
+4. update the `seed.ts`
 5. Run the commands
    1. npx prisma migrate dev --name init // or other name for the migration
    2. npx prisma db seed